 - A tofu frame (for making Tofu)

 The three models of Hurom juicer are in truth 99% identical.
 There are just slight modifications in the newer models.
-If you feel satisfied with the quality of Hurom juicers and you have decided to buy one but you are not quite sure which, then you should choose the latest model, the number two product in this review (HH-SBB11) for $388.
-If on the other hand the $100 difference matters to you, then you could equally choose the HU-100 which costs $275, because it is also a Hurom, just not the latest.
+If you feel satisfied with the quality of Hurom juicers and you have decided to buy one but you are not quite sure which, then you should choose the latest model, the number two product in this review (HH-SBB11).
+On the other hand you could equally choose the HU-100 which costs less money, because it is also a Hurom, just not the latest.